GO-Eratosthenes/dhdt/paper/paper.md

 An almost global coverage of the surface topography is given by the CopernicusDEM.
 Functions for acquiring such data are situated in [``handler_copernicusdem``](https://dhdt.readthedocs.io/en/latest/modules.html#handle-copernicusdem).
-For localization of glaciers, the global dataset of the Randolph Glacier Inventory is used, see also [@pfeffer2014randolph].
+For localisation of glaciers, the global dataset of the Randolph Glacier Inventory is used, see also [@pfeffer2014randolph].
 In [``handler_randolph``](https://dhdt.readthedocs.io/en/latest/modules.html#handle-randolph-glacier-inventory)
 functions to discover the glacier region and download regional polygons are